tuzzy08/tuzzy08/README.md

 - ⚡ Fun fact: ...
 -->

-### 👋 Hi there
+### 👋 David Lawrence
-I'm a software developer, Technical writer with experience in the development and deployment of applications and services.
+A software developer, Technical writer with experience in the development and deployment of applications and services.
 Currently foraging blockchain technology and smart contracts👨‍💻.

 - 🔭 I’m currently working on Solidity, Nodejs, NextJS, NestJS.
 - 🌱 I’m currently learning ...Blockchain, Solidity